 Juniper is also a popular addition to cooking, especially game meat and fish.

 Juniper berries and the essential oils are popular in the perfume, aromatherapy, food, and liquor industries .

 - Junipers are widesspread throughout North America, Europe, and Asia

 Constituents of Interest

-Juniperus is a genus of conifers, contianing between 50 and 67 species.
+Juniperus is a genus of conifers, containing between 50 and 67 species.
 It is a member of the Cupressaceae family or "cypress family" of plants.
-This family contains 27-30 genera of mainly monoecious trees and shrubs.
-The other major medicinal member of this family is Thuja spp. (incense cedar).
+This family comprises 27-30 genera of mainly monoecious trees and shrubs.
+The other principal medicinal members of this family is Thuja spp. (incense cedar).

 Clinical Applications Of Juniper:

 Juniper is reliable as a mild urinary antiseptic for mild cases of urinary tract infection and is showing promise as a new nootropic agent.
 Its antimicrobial effects are well studied and can be applied both topically and internally.